opendatahub-io/architecture-decision-records/operator/ODH-ADR-Operator-0004-replica-image-support.md

 ## Why

-Current operator design does not support changing the replica count, images are hard-coded in the manifests and the is no way to set the resource limits/requests.
+Current operator design does not support changing the replica count, images are hard-coded in the manifests and there is no way to set the resource limits/requests.
 A lot of teams and users have started requesting for providing support of manipulating these fields.
 NOTE: The image update is targeted for dev purposes and will not be available in a supported configuration.

 ## Goals